softwaredevelop/mql5/Indicators/MyIndicators/Bollinger_Bands.md

 - **Concept:** This is a unique oscillator, described by Jon Anderson, that measures the **ratio between two different types of volatility**: the Average True Range (ATR) and the Bollinger Bandwidth.
 - **Calculation:**
   - $\text{Oscillator Value}_t = \frac{\text{ATR}_t}{\text{Bollinger Bandwidth}_t} = \frac{\text{ATR}_t}{(\text{Upper Band}_t - \text{Lower Band}_t)}$
+- **Advanced Configuration:** This indicator allows for independent source selection for the ATR component.
+You can choose to calculate the ATR from **Standard** candles (for a hybrid view) or from **Heikin Ashi** candles (for a fully smoothed view), regardless of the source used for the Bollinger Bands.
 - **Interpretation:** It is a **volatility ratio oscillator**.
 A high value suggests that the short-term, absolute volatility (ATR) is large relative to the longer-term, mean-reverting volatility (Bandwidth), which can be characteristic of a strong, trending market.
 A low value may indicate a choppy, ranging market.
 It is a tool for analyzing the **character** of the market's volatility.